cboyd0319/BazBOM/README.md

 ## What is BazBOM?

 BazBOM is a **developer-friendly security scanner** that uses reachability analysis to show which vulnerabilities are actually exploitable - not every CVE in every transitive dependency.
-It works natively with Bazel monorepos, speaks plain English instead of CVE jargon, and cuts false positives by 70-90%.
+BazBOM works natively with Bazel monorepos, speaks plain English instead of CVE jargon, and cuts false positives by 70-90%.

 **Stop drowning in alerts.** Traditional scanners report 237 vulnerabilities.
 BazBOM tells you the 28 that actually matter through advanced reachability analysis.